Tamacchi/Tamacchi-Hyperion-Remix/README.md

 ## Use caution for USB C Aux ports.
 The IMUs are not 5V compatible and will damage IMUs if plugged into other devices.

+You may place an order with me on Discord for these boards.
+Add me!
+My username is "tamacchi".

 ### Parts
 Uses 4-pin USB C Breakout Board for Aux: https://www.aliexpress.com/item/1005005187670446.html WEMOS D1 Mini MicroUSB